nineinfra/metastore-operator/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Installing on a kubernetes cluster
-Install kyuubi operator by helm:
+Install metastore operator by helm:

 ```sh
 helm repo add nineinfra-charts https://nineinfra.github.io/nineinfra-charts/